MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Australia/how-to-set-up-business-activity-statements.md

 ---
 # How to: Set Up Business Activity Statements
 You must set up a Business Activity Statement (BAS) to generate a BAS report.
-BAS setup ../../includes the following:
+BAS setup includes the following:

 -   Goods and Services Tax (GST) posting setup.
 -   BAS – XML field IDs.